Online Poker in Arizona – Is It Legal?

 The closest rival to Bovada when it comes to offering big tournaments on a busy network of American users is BetOnline.
 It belongs to the Chico Poker Network, which also houses SportsBetting and Tiger Gaming, to rank No. 3 in traffic among users in the United States.

-BetOnline will let you send in your own ideas for tournament suggestions, but they already have the largest selection as is (bounties, satellites, and guaranteed tournaments all available weekly).
+BetOnline will let you send in your own ideas for tournament suggestions, but they already have the largest selection of poker tournaments as is (bounties, satellites, and guaranteed tournaments all available weekly).
 All you need is an account, download some software, and you’ll be ready in minutes to play poker cash games and tournaments.

-The casino section is also loaded with hundreds of unique games and a solid video poker section with industry standards like Jacks or Better and Aces & Faces.
+The online casino section is also loaded with hundreds of unique games and a solid video poker section with industry standards like Jacks or Better and Aces & Faces.